championshuttler/terraform-aks-ghAction/README.md

 This repository demonstrates a basic CI/CD pipeline using GitHub Actions.
 It automates the deployment and destruction of infrastructure on Azure using Terraform, promoting better development practices and ease of management.

-### Contributions

-Contributions are welcome.
-Please feel free to fork this repository and submit pull requests with improvements or additional features.

 ### License